Kunstmaan/KunstmaanBundlesCMS/src/Kunstmaan/MediaBundle/README.md

 This bundle provides this centralised module for multimedia assets, and has built in providers for local images, [YouTube](http://www.youtube.com), [Vimeo](http://www.vimeo.com) and [Dailymotion](http://www.Dailymotion.com) video's, [Speakerdeck](http://speakerdeck.com/) and [Slideshare](http://www.slideshare.net/) presentations, and generic local files.

-No cental asset management module is useful without some pretty advanced image editing functionality.
+No central asset management module is useful without some pretty advanced image editing functionality.
 To provide this we have integrated the [Aviary](http://www.aviary.com/) image editing service right from the interface.
 This provides us with all the tools needed to manage images in a website, without the need of a Photoshop or other image editing tool on the administrators computer.

 View some screenshots on this bundles [github page](http://kunstmaan.github.com/KunstmaanMediaBundle).